Updates and Patches

 What is Software Center?

-Software Center is part of Microsoft's System Center Configuration Manager (SCCM), which allows Computing and Technology Services (CTS) to deliver, support, and manage applications, updates, and services on Duquesne-owned computers across campus.
+Software Center, part of Microsoft Endpoint Configuration Manager (MECM), allows Computing and Technology Services (CTS) to deliver, support and manage applications, updates and services on University-managed computers.

 For information on how to use and configure Software Center, please read our documentation.